MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/sales-tax/sales-tax-troubleshooting-voucher-not-generated.md

 ---
 # required metadata

-title: Voucher isn't generated
+title: Voucher isn't created in Voucher transactions
-description: This article provides troubleshooting information that can help when a voucher should be generated but isn't.
+description: Provides troubleshooting information that can help when a voucher should be generated in the Voucher transactions page but isn't.
 author: qire
-ms.date: 10/03/2022
+ms.date: 10/31/2022
-ms.topic: article
 ms.prod:
 ms.technology: